 On the police force only a few months at age thirty in 1909, William “Ad” Campbell pounded the toughest beat in town—the Acre.
 But in the contest of W. A. Campbell versus Hell’s Half Acre, Campbell felt that the Acre was the underdog.

-Even into the early twentieth century the Acre remained a rough place, and police employed law enforcement methods there that today would bring lawsuits.
+Even into the early twentieth century the Acre remained a rough place, and police employed law enforcement methods there that today would bring lawsuits and protests.
 This July 9, 1909 Star-Telegram clip says Acre slumlord Robert Markham sought an injunction against Campbell and another officer who, Markham said, would not allow him to collect his rents on Jones Street tenements.

 Campbell pounded his beat with the zeal of a reformer.
 Clip is from the August 13 Star-Telegram.

 Officer Campbell knew no fear.
-His superiors, on the other hand, did know fear: the fear that Campbell would get killed.
+His superiors, on the other hand, did know fear: the fear that Campbell would get killed on the beat.
 In fact, Campbell made so many enemies with his by-the-book policing of the Acre that his superiors on more than one occasion assigned other officers to guard him as he walked his beat.

 On July 10, 1909 Campbell, with two “guardian angel” officers in tow, was walking down 12th Street between Rusk (Commerce Street today) and Calhoun streets when he passed Bob Hammond, owner of the Dew Drop Inn on the eastern fringe of the Acre.
 On the mean streets of the Acre, Bob Hammond managed to stand out as gratuitously mean.
 Campbell had been warned about Hammond.
 As the saloon owner walked past Campbell and the other two officers, the two guardian angels were close enough to Hammond to later claim that Hammond “gritted his teeth . . . and reached for his gun.”